csnover/scummvm-buildbot/README.md

 ## Deploying

-Run `docker-compose up` after building images to stand up the Buildbot swarm.
+Run `docker-compose up -d` after building images to stand up the Buildbot cluster.

 ## Upgrading Buildbot

-Change the version number in the master `Dockerfile` to upgrade Buildbot.
-Worker images will install this version of Buildbot as well, when you generate images with `build-images.sh`.
+Change the version number in the buildmaster’s `Dockerfile` to upgrade Buildbot.
+Worker images will also use this version when you generate images with `build-images.sh`.

 ## Adding new workers

 * Create a new directory in `workers`.
 The name of the directory will be used as the name of the worker.
 * Copy template files from `workers/_template` to the new worker’s subdirectory.
 * Edit the copied files appropriately.
-The Dockerfile should install the cross-compiler and ScummVM dependencies for the target platform, the Buildbot worker and its dependencies, and configure the environment’s `PATH` appropriately for the cross-compiler.
+The `Dockerfile` should install the cross-compiler and ScummVM dependencies for the target platform, the Buildbot worker and its dependencies, and configure the environment’s `PATH` appropriately for the cross-compiler.
 Please take care to delete any temporary